|

 Interactions between even and odd numbers

-The combination of even and odd numbers yields predictable results:
+The combination of even and odd numbers leads to predictable outcomes:

 - Sum of an even and an odd: The sum of an even number and an odd number is always an odd number.
 For example, 2 + 3 = 5.